 An assumption of classical economics is that consumers and firms are rational. i.e. they take care to make the best choices given the information available.

 In theory, people would seek to avoid situations where they buy overvalued assets.
-However, in the real world, we often seen asset bubbles and behaviour which seems to be irrational.
+However, in the real world, we often have seen asset bubbles and behaviour which seems to be irrational.
 This is often termed irrational exuberance.
-It is studied in behavioral economics
+It is studied in behavioural economics

 Examples of Booms and Busts